Astral Layla Review

-To get the best fit, the Layla has not two but three adjustable straps across your sides, helping each woman to be able to fit it to their specific body shape.
-Underneath those straps and buckles is a panel of mesh that keeps the straps from rubbing against your bare skin.
-If all that isn't enough, the front panels are joined by a slightly stretchy mesh, helping you to get a secure fit without cutting off your ability to breathe.
-An overall more narrow top also leaves plenty of room for women with narrower shoulders to easily be able to paddle all day with no rubbing.
+To get the best fit, the Layla has not two but three adjustable straps across the sides, helping you tailor the fit to your specific body shape.
+Underneath those straps and buckles is a panel of mesh that keeps the straps from rubbing against bare skin.
+If all that isn't enough, the front panels are joined by a slightly stretchy mesh, helping you get a secure fit without compromising your breathing ability.
+An overall narrower top also leaves plenty of room for those with smaller shoulders to easily paddle all day without any rubbing or chafing.

 With a full-coverage back and mesh panels on the sides, the Layla does lose some breathability.
-However, we think the full-coverage back is well worth it, as our shorter female testers often found that seatbacks are too high for a half-back option to clear it anyway.
-The full-back spreads out the padding, so it's not too thick and gives comfortable support for leaning back against a backrest.
-We also found that the Layla runs slightly large, as our main tester with a 35" chest circumference was tightening the S/M (31-37") nearly all the way to get the perfect fit.
-It's not as large as many of the others we tested though, and over a shirt, we think is much less noticeable.
-All our female testers love wearing this jacket, no matter what size or shape they are, because of how adaptable it is to a huge range of body shapes.
+Despite this drawback, we think the full-coverage back is well worth it, as our shorter female testers regularly found that seatbacks are too high for a half-back option to clear.
+The full-back spreads out the padding, so it's not too thick and offers comfortable support for leaning against a backrest.
+We found that the Layla runs slightly large, as our main tester with a 35-inch chest circumference was tightening the S/M (designed for 31 to 37 inches) nearly all the way to get the perfect fit.
+It's not as large as many of the others we tested, though, and over a shirt or paddle jacket, we think this isn't noticeable.
+All our testers loved wearing this jacket, no matter what size or shape, because it is adaptable to a range of bodies.

-Because it's so adjustable, it's easy to find a secure fit, no matter what woman was wearing the Layla during our test period.
-That security helps keep the jacket in place whether we're wet or dry.
-And because it's easier to find the right one of four possible sizes, the straps aren't excessively long and trailing everywhere.
-The Layla also has large, easy to use containment loops for the tails of the shoulder straps that keep them easily pulled away from your face.
-We had no problems paddling, jumping into the water, swimming around, and wearing this PFD all day without having to readjust it or feel like it was restricting our movements.
+The secure fit of the Layla helps keep the jacket in place, whether wet or dry.
+Additionally, because it's easier to find the right one of four possible sizes, the straps aren't excessively long.
+The Layla also has large, easy-to-use containment loops for the tails of the shoulder straps to keep them away from the face.
+We had no problems paddling, jumping into the water, swimming around, and wearing this PFD all day without feeling like it was restricting movement or needing to readjust it.

 With a 200 x 400D ripstop nylon shell and a 200D nylon liner, the Layla is beefier than the average life jacket we tested.
-We had no issues with the durability of this vest during our several months of testing.
-Beyond quality materials and solid construction, one of the most impressive aspects of its longevity is in the kapok front panels.
-Unlike the standard foam panels in the vast majority of PFDs that, if punctured, must be completely replaced, kapok can be patched.
-The Layla comes with directions for drying, sealing, and patching a puncture to the kapok fiber panels, as well as a guarantee that Astral themselves would fix it if preferred.
-While the likelihood of puncturing your PFD isn't great, it's nice to know that if it happened to the Layla, you wouldn't have to purchase a whole new vest.
-Astral also guarantees their work with a lifetime manufacturer's warranty.
+As a result, we had no issues with the durability of this vest during our several months of testing.
+Beyond quality materials and solid construction, one of the most impressive aspects of its longevity is in the Kapok front panels.
+Unlike the standard foam panels in the vast majority of PFDs that, if punctured, must be completely replaced, Kapok can be patched.
+The Layla comes with directions for drying, sealing, and patching a puncture, as well as a guarantee that Astral themselves will fix it if preferred.
+While the likelihood of puncturing your PFD is low, it's nice to know that if it happens to the Layla, you won't have to purchase a whole new vest.
+At the time of this writing, Astral also guarantees their work with a lifetime manufacturer's warranty.